mapbender/mapbender-documentation/en/quickstart.rst

 #.
 Publish your application by ``Security --> activated`` or ``Application --> visible``

 #.
-Set permission like view, edit, delete, operator, master, owner
+Set permissions like view, edit, delete, operator, master, owner

 #.
 Assign a user/group to the application